sjulier/Refactored_ORB_SLAM2/README.md

  `mono_kitti KITTI${kitti_yaml_code}.yaml ${your_kitti_dataset_folder}/sequences/${kitti_sequence} ${result_file_name}`

-In the 22 sequences, the first 11 (00-10) has ground truth for comparison.
-And ORB-SLAM embedded the lens calibration parameters for the first 13 sequences (00-12) in the yaml file it provided.
+In the 22 sequences, the first 11 (00-10) have ground truth.
+ORB-SLAM supplies the lens calibration parameters for the first 13 sequences (00-12).
 The `${kitti_yaml_code}` is determined as follows:

 * For KITTI runs `00-02`: `00-02`
 * For KITTI run `03`: `03`